Street names in Barcelona: Second Republic

-In the following years there were few changes: in 1932 Tetuàn square was changed to Hermenegildo Giner de los Ríos, and Alcalá Zamora square (now Francesc Macià) was created; in 1933 San Jerónimo was changed to Cèsar August Torras, Marqués de Foronda to Arturo Masriera, Padre Claret to Mutualidad,and Cameros to Amadeo Vives; and, in 1934, Garriga Bachs square to Josep Llimona, Crisantemos to Joan Gamper, and a few others of lesser relevance.
-In 1934 several streets that still had no name were baptized: Sabino de Arana, Bori i Fontestà, Valentí i Camp, and José Bertran, while Pau Casals was moved from an alley in La Verneda to a new avenue located between Diagonal and Turó Park.
+In the following years there were few changes: in 1932 Tetuàn square was changed to Hermenegildo Giner de los Ríos, and Alcalá Zamora square (now Francesc Macià) was created; in 1933 Sant Jeróni was changed to Cèsar August Torras, Marquès de Foronda to Arturo Masriera, Pare Claret to Mutualitat, and Cameros to Amadeu Vives; and, in 1934, Garriga Bachs square to Josep Llimona, Crisantemos to Joan Gamper, and a few others of lesser relevance.
+In 1934 several streets that still had no name were baptized: Sabino de Arana, Bori i Fontestà, Valentí i Camp, and Josep Bertran, while Pau Casals was moved from an alley in La Verneda to a new avenue located between Diagonal and Turó Park.

-During the Conservative Biennium (1934-1936) the new mayor, Juan Pich y Pon, established several provisions regarding the nomenclature: respect for the names established in 1934; granting new names to new streets; plaques in Spanish and Catalan placed alternately; adding biographical information to the plaques of personalities; and written request from neighbors to endorse new names.
-The new consistory introduced few novelties, the main one being the naming of a new square at the intersection of Diagonal and Gran Vía de Carlos III after Alejandro Lerroux (now María Cristina).
+During the Conservative Biennium (1934–1936) the new mayor, Joan Pich y Pon, established several provisions regarding the nomenclature: respect for the names established in 1934; granting new names to new streets; plaques in Spanish and Catalan placed alternately; adding biographical information to the plaques of personalities; and written request from neighbors to endorse new names.
+The new consistory introduced few novelties, the main one being the naming of a new square at the intersection of Diagonal and Gran Via de Carles III after Alejandro Lerroux (now Maria Cristina).

 During the Civil War, popular fervor led to the change of numerous public roads without even official approval or the placement of a plaque, simply the name written on the wall.
 Numerous names established during the dictatorship of Primo de Rivera that had been maintained during the Republic were reversed.
 Numerous streets with religious names were also changed, preferably those in the center of the city.
 Other changes were of a political nature or in memory of union leaders or militiamen and combatants in the war.
 Most of the changes were made in the first months of the war, and many of them were confirmed by the City Council on September 16, 1937; however, some of the changes of spontaneous sign remained only in the popular collective ideology.
 The only change made on the initiative of the consistory presided by Carles Pi i Sunyer was that of Urquinaona square by Francesc Ferrer i Guàrdia, on November 19, 1936.

-The new names were labeled in most cases simply in tar, although in a few cases handmade plaques were placed, as in Vía Layetana, renamed Vía Durruti, where a plaque made by the sculptor Enric Boleda was placed; or in Ferrer i Guàrdia's square, with a medallion with the effigy of the deceased.
+The new names were labeled in most cases simply in tar, although in a few cases handmade plaques were placed, as in Vía Laietana, renamed Via Durruti, where a plaque made by the sculptor Enric Boleda was placed; or in Ferrer i Guàrdia's square, with a medallion with the effigy of the deceased.
 However, these plaques were destroyed in 1939.